Skip to content

 This blog post complements the talk I gave in the closing session of DFTB19.
 It has been recorded and will be released as FOAMed later in the year.

 As part of my ongoing professional development, I volunteered for an experiment the Australasian College for Emergency Medicine was running.
-As a consultant, it is really hard to get feedback on how you are doing, both clinically and professionally.
-You could ask your colleagues face-to-face, but how honest an answer are you really going to get?
+As a consultant, getting feedback on how you are doing, both clinically and professionally, is hard.
+You could ask your colleagues face-to-face, but how honest an answer are you going to get?
 So, I enrolled in a pilot multi-source feedback program.
 Unlike traditional peer feedback and yearly assessments, where you receive one-on-one feedback from the head of the department, this was something different.

 I had to nominate 15 colleagues to complete an online survey about my professional behaviours.
 Anonymized to make sure that things would not be seen as personal.
 I chose colleagues from all levels of my work life – interns, registrars, peers, my immediate bosses and the Chief Medical Officer of the hospital.
-I chose doctors from specialities that I refer to on a regular basis, and I chose non-clinical staff, too.
-In order to increase the actual worth of the project, I included some people that I feel that I don’t get on with as well as I could (yes, they do exist!).
+I chose doctors from specialities that I refer to regularly, and I chose non-clinical staff, too.
+To increase the actual worth of the project, I included some people I feel I don’t get on with as well as I could (yes, they do exist!).

 The findings were…interesting.
-There were the usual comments about drinking less coffee and learning to say no, both of which I fail at miserably on a regular basis.
+There were the usual comments about drinking less coffee and learning to say no, which I fail at miserably regularly.
 And then there was this one.

-Now, clearly, this says more about the author than it does about me, but it did get me thinking about the impact we have in the workplace.
+Now, clearly, this says more about the author than it does about me, but it did get me thinking about our impact in the workplace.

 Emotional contagion

 Human beings are social animals.
-We thrive in groups and, despite having had language for approximately 100,000 years, we rely on non-verbal communications to let members of our tribe know how we are feeling.
+We thrive in groups, and despite having had language for approximately 100,000 years, we rely on nonverbal communication to let members of our tribe know how we are feeling.

 Whilst our emotions influence our physiological state, the reverse is also true.
 If I smile (more on that later), I feel happier.
-If I frown, I feel more sad.
-And if I cannot frown – perhaps I have succumbed and finally got some Botox to rid me of these troublesome wrinkles – then I will actually feel happier.
+If I frown, I feel sadder.
+And if I cannot frown—perhaps I have succumbed and finally got some Botox to rid me of these troublesome wrinkles—then I will feel happier.
 Well, that is what some scientists have found.

 Negative states